Friends of The Helicopter Museum

 OO-SHW in service with Sabena Bell 47H-1

 Bought by Sabena, in 1956, OO-SHW accompanied a Belgian Antarctic Expedition in 1957-59.
-After five subsequent owners it was damaged in a crash and then acquired by the Museum 1984.
-Following restoration, it went on static display in 2001.
+After five subsequent owners it was damaged in a crash and then acquired by the Museum in 1984.
+Following restoration it went on static display in 2001.

 OO-SHW restoration completed !